syntasso/kratix-marketplace/istio/README.md

 kubectl port-forward svc/kiali -n istio-system 20001:20001
 ```

-access in your browser at localhost:20001
+Access in your browser at localhost:20001

 ## Development